b004020018/MatePet/README.md

  * Select to use Image or Video of the post
  * Manage Owns
  * Delete Owns
+* User Info
+ * Present the user Info of Facebook
 * Special
  * Shake mobile to get a random post
-* User Info
- * Present the user Info of Facebook
- * Logout MatePet

 Libraries